foxbunny/create-ribcage-app-js/README.md

 For more information on using requirejs: http://requirejs.org/docs/api.html

-## Included server
+## Development server

-To start the built-in server, run:
+The project uses [DaProxy](https://bitbucket.org/cloudhorizon/devproxy) to serve the unbuilt files.
+To start it, run:

     volo serve

 The server will be accessible at [localhost:8080](http://localhost:8080/).

-The included server is a simple HTTP server with reverse proxy capability.
-The file is called `proxy.js` and is located in the `tools` directory.
-You can customize the behavior of the server by editing a few all-caps variables inside the file.
-The variables are commented, so please read the source code.
+The server is a simple HTTP server with reverse proxy capability.
+The file is called `proxy.json` and is located in the `tools` directory.
+The layout of the file should be self-explanatory.

-By default, the server binds to 0.0.0.0.
-You can edit the `proxy.js` file to customize that (just search for 0.0.0.0 and change that to anything you want, like 127.0.0.1).

 ## Known issues